ScienceOpen: Inviting researchers to openly participate in the process of research communication

 Expect to see content from new sources on the site as we continue to grow this year!
 We are deeply committed to opening up the scientific record for enabling a more well-connected global scientific community.
 So we will forge more global partnerships.
 We also expect to experiment with new formats and content types.
 Researchers want to start their search for information on a global platform where they can search across all journals and publishers as well as content types, so we are working to integrate new sources along these lines.

 This brings us to the end of this segment.
-Stay tuned for the next part where we ask Stephanie to share her views on post-publication peer review and the impact factor.
+Check out the next part where we ask Stephanie to share her views on post-publication peer review and the impact factor.